Overview

 Getting There

-Moate is positioned on the R446 road between Kinnegad and Athlone.
-The M6 motorway bypasses the town, providing quick access from Dublin (≈ 80 km) and Galway (≈ 90 km).
-Regular Bus Éireann and Irish Citylink services run the Dublin–Galway route, stopping in Moate.
+Moate is located on the R446 between Kinnegad and Athlone.
+The M6 motorway bypasses the town, offering direct access from Dublin (approximately 80 km) and Galway (approximately 90 km).
+Bus Éireann and Irish Citylink services on the Dublin–Galway corridor stop in Moate, making it accessible without a car.

 Parking